giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 To enforce an exact cluster size and **effectively disable the autoscaler**, simply set the minimum and maximum worker node count to the same value.
 This is also the recommended way in case you want to control the number of worker nodes through some external tooling via the Giant Swarm API.

+## How the autoscaler works

+When relying on the autoscaler to determine the number of worker nodes in your cluster, you'll benefit from a deeper understanding of how the autoscaler decides when to increase or decrease the number of worker nodes.
+We recommend to take a look a the [Kubernetes autoscaler FAQ](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md) for details.
+Here we only highlight a few important aspects.

+Whenever pods cannot be scheduled due to insufficient resources in the cluster, the autoscaler adds a worker node.

+To decide whether a cluster can be scaled down, the autoscaler periodically calculates the **utilization** of a node based on CPU and memory requests of all running pods, compared to the node's total capacity.

+**Note:** This means that your pods need sensible CPU and memory requests in order to inform the autoscaler about the actual node utilization.
+Pods without CPU and memory requests won't count towards the utilization as calculated by the autoscaler and won't trigger any scaling.

+The current utilization is compared to a configurable _utilization threshold_, which is set {{% autoscaler_utilization_threshold %}} by default.
+If the utilization is below the threshold, the autoscaler decides to remove the node.

 ## Minimal and default cluster size

 When creating a cluster without specifying the number of worker nodes, {{% default_cluster_size_worker_nodes %}} worker nodes will be created.
 This is also the minimal number supported by Giant Swarm.
 On AWS starting with release version {{% first_aws_autoscaling_version %}}, when not specified, the maximum number of worker nodes is also set to {{% default_cluster_size_worker_nodes %}}.